GenericMappingTools/gmt/trunk/doc/rst/source/psscale.rst

     the cpt-file with a L, U, or B to annotate Lower, Upper, or Both color segment boundaries (but see **-B**).
 If not given, **psscale** will read stdin.
 Like **grdview**, **psscale** can understand pattern specifications in the cpt file.
+For CPT files where the *z* range is in meters, it may be useful to change to another unit when plotting.
+To do so, append **+U**\ *unit* to the file name.
+    Likewise, if the CPT file uses another unit than meter and you wish to plot the CPT versus meters, append **+u**\ *unit*.

 **-E**\ [**b**\ \|\ **f**][*length*][\ **+n**\ [*text*]]
     Add sidebar triangles for **b**\ ack- and/or **f**\ oreground